cop3402fall19/syllabus/projects/lexical_specification.md

     DIGIT      [0-9]
     LETTER     [A-Za-z]

-Integers and identifiers are the only two tokens that
+Integers and identifiers are the only two tokens that have attributes.

     NUMBER      MINUS?
 DIGIT DIGIT*
     IDENTIFIER  LETTER (LETTER|DIGIT)*

+By convention, IDENTIFER matches the longest possible sequence, so `integer` is a single identifier, not the INT keyword followed by an identifier.

 ### Whitespace